qtnc/swan/docs/stdlib.md

 - toString: return a string representation of this object.
 If there is no more specific overload, the default toString of all objects return the type and the memory location where the object is, e.g. "Object@0xFFFD000012345678"
 - type: return the type of the object as Class object

+## PriorityQueu: is Sequence
+A priority queue stores items in heap order, allowing to quickly fetch the element with the highest priority (the greatest one according to the sorter), as well as to insert new elements while maintaining the heap order.
+It is generally faster than a sorted set, if you only need to access the greatest element, and don't care about the order of other items after the first one.
+Its downsides are that, removing elements other than the first greatest one may be slow, and elements aren't returned in their natural order when iterating through the queue.

+- Constructor: PriorityQueue(sorter=::<, ...items): construct a priority queue from a serie of items, sorting them by the sorter given
+- Operators: none

+Methods:

+- static PriorityQueue.of(sorter, ...sequences): create a priority queue from a serie of concatenated sequences
+- clear: remove all elements from the queue
+- first: return the first item  of the priority queue (the one with the greatest priority)
+- length: return the number of items present in the queue
+- pop: remove and return the first item (the one with the greatest priority)
+- push(...items): insert one or more items in the priority queue
+- remove(...items): remove one or more items from the priority queue.
+Be careful, this operation may be slow.

 ## Range: is Sequence
 A range, as its name says, denotes a range of numbers.
 Each range has a *start*, *end* and *step*.
 Ranges can be viewed as collections that efficiently contain any value `start + step*N` for any integral N N as long as the result is between *start* and *end*.